mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ![200%](assets/coupling-2.png)

-^ For example, suppose in user list feature you can navigate either to a particular use or the settings screen.
+^ For example, suppose in user list feature you can navigate either to a particular user or the settings screen.
 And then in each of those screens you can navigate to a few places.

 ^ In order to implement new functionality or fix bugs in the `UsersList` feature, we must build all of the other features down below.
 And the functionality we are trying to implement or the bug we are trying to fix may not have anything to do with any of those features.